cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/modify-date-and-time-values.md

 #### Remarks

-Use SWITCHOFFSET to select a **datetimeoffset** value into a time zone offset that is different from the time zone offset that was originally stored.
-SWITCHOFFSET does not update the stored _time_zone_ value.
+Use SWITCHOFFSET to select a **datetimeoffset** value into a time zone offset that's different from the time zone offset that was originally stored.
+SWITCHOFFSET doesn't update the stored *time_zone* value.

 SWITCHOFFSET can be used to update a **datetimeoffset** column.